bomonike/bomonike.github.io/ap-compsci.md

 12. Python Jupyter coding to run Machine Learning in cloud environments (freemium)
 13. Amazon AWS and Microsoft Azure cloud service to access workstations and data (freemium)

+14. REST API programming (Postman and other tools)
-14. Workflow automation (GitHub Actions, Jenkins/Cloudbees cloud)
+15. Workflow CI/CD automation (GitHub Actions, Jenkins/Cloudbees cloud)
-15. OnShape 3D CAD printing and design (freemium)
+16. OnShape 3D CAD printing and design (freemium)
-16. Internet of Things (IoT) to quantify and control physical objects (with AI)
+17. Internet of Things (IoT) to quantify and control physical objects (with AI)
 <br /><br />

 Developing basic level skill with the above would enable students to subsequently focus on